NanoAdblocker/NanoCore2/notes/developer_notes.md

 ## Generic Notes

 - `cosmetic-filtering.js > FilterContainer.prototype.compileGenericHideSelector`
-  tests the filter with a regular expression to check if it needs a hostname.
+  checks whether a hostname is required for the filter.
 If we want to keep slow filters, we cannot change this check, as assumption of code after will no longer be valid, and things will break.
 - `redirect-engine.js > suffersSpuriousRedirectConflicts` attempts to unbreak
   HTTPS Everywhere.
 We usually do not like this kind of tradeoff, but considering websites that are not using HTTPS are unlikely to use CSP, this